 Although the matrix L is generally sparse it is in practice not feasible to explicitly compute eigenvalues and eigenvectors even for moderately sized meshes: computational costs are too high and one has to pay close attention to numerical robustness.
 (In practice, the computation of some eigenvalues in a specified range is possible, as shown in Fig. 7.2.)
-Therefore in [KG00], meshes are partitioned without enforcing smoothness across patch boundaries, whereas in [SCT03, Tau95b], spectral analysis is applied as a theoretical tool.
+Therefore, in [KG00] meshes are partitioned without enforcing smoothness across patch boundaries, whereas in [SCT03, Tau95b], spectral analysis is applied as a theoretical tool.
+However, recent works [DBG+06, VL08] propose respectively to use multiresolution methods and algebraic transforms to make spectral mesh processing usable in practice.

 Ideal low-pass filters are often too costly even in image processing.
 Instead of strictly truncating the frequency band, high frequencies are often damped, e.g., by weighting with an appropriate Gaussian kernel (often called Gaussian blurring).
 In a continuous setting, the Fourier transformation of a Gaussian kernel yields again a Gaussian.
-Therefore in the spatial domain this corresponds to convolution with a Gaussian or more general to some weighted averaging.
+Therefore, in the spatial domain this corresponds to convolution with a Gaussian or more general to some weighted averaging.
 The situation is similar for mesh filtering.